TaylanUB/scheme-bytestructures/README.md

-setting, the value is expected to be a bytevector, and as many bytes as the size of the descriptor at which we arrived are copied from it into the target bytestructure's bytevector, starting at the offset at which we had arrived (this is the same behavior which vectors, structs, and unions provide for a bytevector argument).
+setting, the value is expected to be a bytevector, and as many bytes as the size of the descriptor at which we arrived are copied from it into the target bytestructure's bytevector, starting at the offset at which we had arrived.
+This is the same behavior which vectors, structs, and unions provide for a bytevector argument.

 In other words: